NESCent/hip_hack_howto/research/deep_dive_notes.md

 have not established a contact yet.

 ### Polished summary with key points

+The "Galaxy + HyPhy" team (project 48) focused on integrating HyPhy, a toolbox for specifying and computing likelihood models, into Galaxy, a generalized workbench for genomic and other data.
+The original web site for the project has disappeared, and little information is available.

 ## Tree Store (event 6, project 17)
 ### Status